Confluent Cloud for Apache Flink¶

 Cross-region processing¶

-Within an environment there is one schema registry.
-We can have one Kafka cluster per region and one Flink compute pool per region.
+Within an environment, there is one schema registry.
+We can have multiple Kafka clusters per region and multiple Flink compute pools per region.
 Any tables created in both region with the same name will have the value and key schemas shared in the central schema registry.
 The SQL Metastore, Flink compute pools and Kafka clusters are regional.

 Monitoring and troubleshouting¶